aremmiw/imgcomp/README.md

 and to find duplicates (which can be deleted to save space).
 Duplicates are found using a Hamming distance.

+Calculated hashes are stored in an SQLite database file in `$HOME/.cache/imgcomp.sqlite` or `$XDG_CACHE_HOME/imgcomp.sqlite` if `$XDG_CACHE_HOME` is defined.
+If an images mtime and filesize are unchanged and there exists a hash for the chosen hashing algorithm, then it will use the precalculated hash.
+This saves a significant amount of time for repeated uses of imgcomp.

 ## usage
 ```
 Usage: imgcomp [OPTION]...
 FILES...